 Use this formula to determine the raw capacity of a vSAN datastore.
 Multiply the total number of disk groups in the cluster by the size of the capacity devices in those disk groups.
 Subtract the overhead required by the vSAN on-disk format.

-Primary Level of Failures to Tolerate
+Failures to Tolerate

 For information about the attributes in a vSAN storage policy, see Administering VMware vSAN.